-In order to deal with debt collectors, it pays to learn what they can and can't do.
-Although most bill collectors are careful to follow the law when contacting you, some are not.
+To effectively deal with debt collectors, it pays to learn what they can and can't do.
+Although most bill collectors are careful to follow the law when contacting you, some aren't.
 If a bill collector goes too far, you can take action.

 Here's what you can do if debt collectors engage in illegal activity:

 Under the FDCPA, you have the right to tell a collection agency employee to stop contacting you.
 Simply send a letter stating that you want the collection agency to cease all communications with you.
 All agency employees are then prohibited from contacting you, except to tell you that collection efforts have ended or that the collection agency or original creditor intends to sue you or take advantage of some other legal remedy.

 If a debt collector breaks the law, document the violation as soon as it happens.
 Start a log and write down what happened, when it happened, and who witnessed it.
 Then, try to have another person present (or on the phone) during all future communications with the collector.

 In some states, you can record phone conversations without the debt collector's knowledge.
 In others, this tactic is illegal.
 Check with your state consumer protection agency or a lawyer to find out what's permitted where you live.